Got a comment, correction, or candidate suggestion?We’re researching a lot — if you spot something off, please tell us.

 2. Public statements.
 Campaign website, social media, press interviews, and recorded candidate-forum remarks are reviewed for consistency with the record.

-4. Editorial deliberation.
-Our editors review all three inputs together.
+3. Editorial deliberation.
+Our editors review both inputs together and assign each candidate to one of the four statuses below.
 A place on the Sensible slate requires a unanimous editorial vote.
-A single “no” from any editor keeps a candidate in the Under Review column.

 • Sensible — Unanimous editorial pick.
 Candidate meets all five principles with no material concerns in the record.

-• Under Review — Research in progress, questionnaire pending, or unresolved concerns being researched.
+• Under Review — Research in progress or unresolved concerns being looked into.

 • Not Recommended— Record or responses show a clear break with one or more principles.
 These candidates are listed for transparency — we’d rather you know who’s running than hide it.